Skip to main content

 The directory is used by all userspace applications and programs.

-1. It's available for the systemd to use everything from here during the boot.
+1. systemd uses everything from here during boot.

 Merged directories